Request ACTRI Services Página Comunitaria en Español

 - learning about research studies that may benefit their patients

-- reporting something they think should capture the interest and attention of a CTRI researcher
+- reporting something they think should capture the interest and attention of a ACTRI researcher

-The CTRI Community Engagement Division partners with community-based organizations in various ways so that each partnership benefits the agencies, their clientele, and CTRI investigators.
+The ACTRI Community Engagement Division partners with community-based organizations in various ways so that each partnership benefits the agencies, their clientele, and ACTRI investigators.
 Benefits of the partnership may include:

 - Community-based agencies influence the design, and sometimes even the purpose, of clinical research, so that it serves some of their needs or those of their clients.